-Dolphin Encountours was born on the 28 December 1994, the day founders Angie & Steve Gullan came face to face with Wild Dolphins.
-A mother and calf suspended in crystal blue hung motionless in the water…time stood still as tears flowed in acknowledgment and awe.
+Dolphin Encountours was born on the 28 December 1994, the day founders Angie & Steve Gullan came face to face with wild Dolphins.
+A mother and calf suspended in crystal blue hung motionless in the water, time stood still as tears flowed in acknowledgment and awe.

-Everything had to be brought from Jozi - there was simply nothing there.
+Everything had to be brought from Johannesburg, S. Africa - there was simply nothing available.
 We be-chased a special tv with built in vHs tape player to show dolphin movies - In the wild with Robin Williams had just been released and was standard viewing one night.
 Books we had managed to accumulate on dolphins and whales were available on loan to tour participants as was snorkelling gear and of course the food and drinks, most notably the prawns!!!
-Yes; we were in Mozambique and there were no LM prawns available down south… Ponta do Ouro was basically cut off after the war….
+Yes, we were in Mozambique and there were no LM prawns available down south… Ponta do Ouro was basically cut off after the war….

 Much has changed since dolphin and diving pioneers explored the southern shores of Mozambique during the early 1990’s.
 The local population was friendly and eager to rebuild Ponta do Ouro to its former pre-war glory and early visitors to the area welcomed the quiet that Ponta offered.
-Although accommodation was a tent, with run-down ablution facilities and amenities that were few and far between, visitors enjoyed dining on peri peri – chicken and prawns that were available from the seaside caravan and were happy to exchange modern-day vices for pristine beauty and the chance to discover the marine wonders of the south.
+Although accommodation was a tent, with run-down ablution facilities and amenities that were few and far between, visitors enjoyed dining on peri peri – chicken and prawns that were available from the seaside caravan and were happy to exchange modern-day vices for pristine beauty and the chance to discover marine wonders.
 Rustically constructed Mozambicano-style dive camps soon developed within the campsite, catering to the fast growing dive industry.